citysciencelab/cut-storytelling-tool/doc/addOnsVue.md

 Matching the example above, this would be a fitting configuration.

-Two types of add-ons are supported:
+This types of add-ons are supported:
-* tools (`"type": "tool"`)
+* Tools (`"type": "tool"`)
 * GFI themes (`"type": "gfiTheme"`)
 * Controls (`"type": "control"`)
+* Javascript (`"type": "javascript"`)

-All entries to the `addonsConf.json` defined by an object are expected to be written in Vue.
+All entries to the `addonsConf.json` defined by an object are expected to be written in Vue or pure javascript.
 The deprecated Backbone add-ons are always defined by a string.

 By default, an add-on's key is the name of its folder.
 By using the parameter `path` you may specify any other path.
 This way, you may group multiple add-ons in a folder.